Analogues of the Atiyah--Wall exact sequences for cobordism groups of singular maps: Cobordism of -maps

 where $\cpt P$ denotes the one-point compactification of $P$ and $[\cdot,\cdot]$ means the (based) homotopy classes of maps from the first space to the second.

-If $*=G$ is a stable group, then many explicit constructions of the space $X_\tau^G$ exist (see e.g. \cite{rsz}, \cite{ando}, \cite{hosszu} or \cite{sad}); we will now briefly recall one of them: the so-called strengthened Kazarian conjecture proved by Szűcs in \cite{hosszu}.
+If $\sigma=G$ is a stable group, then many explicit constructions of the space $X_\tau^G$ exist (see e.g. \cite{rsz}, \cite{ando}, \cite{hosszu} or \cite{sad}); we will now briefly recall one of them: the so-called strengthened Kazarian conjecture proved by Szűcs in \cite{hosszu}.
 After this we shall construct the classifying space $X_\tau^\i$ of $\tau^\i$-cobordisms.

-By definition the stable group $G$ is the direct limit of groups $G(n)$ where $G(n)$ has a fixed linear action on $\R^n$.
+A stable group $G$ is defined as the direct limit of a sequence of groups $G(n)$ where $G(n)$ has a fixed linear action on $\R^n$ (see definition \ref{stabgr}).
 We denote by $\gamma_n^G$ the universal rank-$n$ vector bundle with structure group $G$, i.e.

 where $EG(n)\xra{G(n)}BG(n)$ is the universal principal $G(n)$-bundle.